 - In the Source section, you can add your file in one of the following ways (Figure 2.2):

 - Click the URL radio button if your file is hosted on a server.
-Type the full URL to your file in the URL textbox provided (e.g.: )
+Type the full URL of your file in the URL textbox provided (e.g.: )

 If your video file exceeds 250MB, use Dropbox to add your video file to AIM.
 Learn how